 What to do: Your first line of defense against the negative effects of property theft or damage is property insurance coverage.
 Having the right commercial property insurance ensures that you’ve got support and financial assistance to help you recover quickly.

 If your business experiences a major damage event.
 Then you’re mandatory to temporarily close your doors.
-To ensure that you are not completely derailed.
-Hence, it’s important to have a plan in place in case you’re forced to temporarily relocate.
-Or close while repairs are made.
+To ensure that you are not completely derailed it’s important to have a plan in place in case you’re forced to temporarily relocate or close while repairs are made.

 What to do: Consider purchasing business interruption insurance, which is typically part of a business owner’s insurance policy.
 This insurance can replace the income that you lose during a slowdown or shutdown.
-Also, it allows you to continue paying yourself and your employees.
-And cover operating expenses until you are back in business.
+Also, it allows you to continue paying yourself, your employees and cover operating expenses until you are back in business.

 What to do: Workers’ compensation provides some level of coverage for medical expenses and lost wages for employees.
 Workers’ compensation will provide coverage regardless of who is at fault.
 The employee, the employer, co-workers or even customers.
 Keep in mind, workers’ comp insurance protects not only your employees but your small business too.